 Now comes the strategic rebuild.
 This is the comprehensive framework that transforms scattered content into authority-building architecture that actually generates your clients’ money.

 It’s about constructing a sustainable authority that withstands algorithm updates and AI evolution.
-Three integrated components are required here, consist of strategic foundation, trust signals, and infrastructure.
+The integrated components required here are strategic foundation, trust signals, and infrastructure.

 Strategic Content and Linking Framework